stormpath/stormpath-documentation/source/errors.rst

 2006
 -------------
 The specified property value format is invalid.

 For example, specifying the “12/15/2012” date format when “2012-12-15” is expected.
+Some forms of this error will include more specific information.

 2007
 -------------